KozlovKV/NSU-repo/materials/1/digital_platforms/konsp.md

        source
 ```

-N-transistor: gate val 1 => pass from source to drain
+N-transistor: gate val 1 => block from source to drain
-P-transistor: gate val 1 => block from source to drain
+P-transistor: gate val 1 => pass from source to drain

 Transistors can save their states, work quickly

+# 22.12.05
+## Logical elems from transistors...

+## Floating signals
+floating

+Pull resistor - transform floating value to 0 and PWR signal to 1